One of the greatest challenges for pharmaceutical and healthcare organizations is effective patient engagement.

 At every stage and no matter the tactic, the aim is always to maintain a blame-free environment.
 Patients who are non-adherent with medication do not do so on purpose; after all, they are the ones who suffer the consequences.
 Pharmacists are collaborators and counselors, and must instead listen to patients’ concerns and hardships, then develop ways to overcome them with the patient.

 In-person patient education proved effective in the Asheville Project, a long-term cohort study set in 12 community pharmacies in Asheville, North Carolina.
 The program used in-person pharmacist education to improve adherence in patients with diabetes, ultimately leading to improved clinical outcomes, reduced adverse events, and decreased costs.

 Payers can incentivize pharmacies to use the above intervention tactics, but they can also target providers and patients.

-For example, a study in the Journal of Managed Care & Specialty Pharmacy looked at how a multichannel adherence intervention affected members’ medication adherence and health plan quality performance measures for two Medicare Advantage Part D plans.
+For example, a study in the Journal of Managed Care & Specialty Pharmacy looked at how a multi-channel adherence intervention affected members’ medication adherence and health plan quality performance measures for two Medicare Advantage Part D plans.
 The intervention included a daily prescriber-directed 90-day retail refill component and a weekly member-directed refill reminder component.

 For the 90-day refill component, form prescription letters were sent by fax to prescribers of members who had filled a 30-day prescription.
 If their prescribers approved the refill, members were notified that a 90-day refill was available at their retail pharmacies.

-The most impactful, cost-efficient programs target smaller groups of patients with higher risk, rather than an entire patient population.
-For example, research shows that certain chronic medical conditions have lower compliance rates.
+The most impactful, cost-efficient programs target smaller groups of patients at higher risk, rather than an entire patient population.
+For example, research shows that certain chronic conditions have lower compliance rates.